The complaints handling procedure is explained step by step, ensuring all complaints are logged and dealt with efficiently and smoothly.

-If you’re still not happy with our explanation, and we cannot resolve your complaint, with your permission, we can escalate the complaint to the Independent Code Manager.
+If you’re still not happy with our explanation, and we cannot resolve your complaint, with your permission, we can escalate the complaint to the Independent Code Manager (the Ombudsman).
 They will conduct a full audit of your complaint, we try to resolve all issues within 7 days of escalated complaint.

 If we are unable to resolve your complaint within 7 days we will write to you informing you of our next process.

 If you’re a micro business and we haven’t been able to sort out your request within 8 weeks, or we can’t agree a way forward with you, we will write and let you know you have the right to refer your complaint to the Ombudsman Services: Energy.

 You don’t have to accept their decision, but if you do, we’ll act on what they say.

 Why have you contact me I am T.P.S.?

 If you have recently selected T.P.S.
 Telephone Preference Service or F.P.S.
 Fax Preference Service, we will remove you from our database ensuring you are not contacted in the future by Watt Utilities, we apologise for any disruptions this may have caused your business.